atomicdata-dev/atomic-data-docs/src/core/graphs.md

 We refer to a Graph as Valid, if the following constraints are met:

 - **The Datatypes are correctly used**.
 The Graph does not contain Atoms where the Datatype of the Object does not match the Datatype of the Property of the Atom.
 - **The links work**.
-All URLs used in the Graph (Subject, Predicate, Object) resolve correctly to the required Datatype.
+All URLs used in the Graph (Subject, Property, Value) resolve correctly to the required Datatype.
 - **The Class Restrictions are met**.
 If a Class sets required properties, these must be present in Resources that are instances of that Class.

 Making sure Graphs are Valid is of great imporance to anyone creating, sharing or using Atomic Data.